noraworld/sublrc/README.md

 ## Description
 ### Preferences
 File name: `Preferences.sublime-settings`.
 This is the main settings file.
-Written about genetic settings.
+Written about generic settings.

 ### Default Keymap
 File name: `Default (OSX).sublime-keymap`.
 The customized sublime keymap for Mac.
 The keymaps of this file override default keymaps.